-The practice had a culture of high-quality sustainable care.

-Staff stated they felt respected, supported and valued.
-They were proud to work in the practice.

-Staff discussed their training and learning needs, general wellbeing and aims for future professional development at team meetings and during informal daily discussions.
+- The practice had a culture of high-quality sustainable care. - Staff stated they felt respected, supported and valued.
+They were proud to work in the practice. - The provider had implemented arrangements for staff to discuss their training needs at an annual appraisal. - There were opportunities for staff to discuss learning needs, general wellbeing and aims for future professional development. - We were sent evidence that staff were subject to the appraisal process.